-The proposed rules provide a regulatory mechanism for the practice occupational therapy.
-To protect the health and safety of Michigan's citizens, it is important that members of the profession adhere to minimal educational and professional standards.
+The proposed rules provide a regulatory mechanism for the practice of podiatric medicine and surgery.
+To protect the health, safety and welfare of Michigan's citizens, it is important that members of the profession adhere to minimal educational and professional standards.

 7. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.

-No rules will be rescinded.
+R 338.8111 is rescinded and the information will be included in the chart containing relicensure information in R 338.8110.
+R 338.8115 is rescinded because it is unnecessary as requirements in this rule are provided for in MCL 333.16213.